cfpb/consumerfinance.gov/docs/migrations.md

 The `forwards()` and `backwards()` functions are where any changes that need to happen to a model's data are made.

+!!! note
+    While backwards migrations are necessary in external libraries that we create, we do not require them in cfgov-refresh.

 ### Wagtail-specific considerations

 Django data migrations with Wagtail can be challenging because